oliveirathiago/oliveirathiago.github.io/_pages/work-in-progress.md

   </details>

-- **Police contact and legal attitudes: what can we learn from panel data?**
+- **Assessing the impact police contact on legal attitudes: can we infer a causal relationship using panel data?**

   - Author: **Thiago R. Oliveira**.